micheltosu/AdventOfPythonCode/readme.md

 # Advent of Python code

 This is a repo for my Advent of Code solutions in Python.
-I started with the 2018 as a way to learn Python which I had not used before.
+I started in late October 2019 with the tasks from 2018 as a way to learn Python which I had not used before.
 I only made it to day 10 before the real event for 2019 began so there is where I continued.

 The tasks can be found at: